 This level of compensation is for people who suffer long-term or permanent impacts from nerve damage, especially when it affects their mobility, work capacity, or independence.

-If your nerve damage was caused by a medical professional’s negligence, it’s likely your payout will fall in this category.
+If your nerve damage was caused by medical negligence, you’ll probably fall in this category.
+Common examples of severe or permanent nerve damage include:

 Oscar suffered severe nerve damage to his elbow after being struck by a faulty truck tray, later developing complex regional pain syndrome.
 Our medical experts confirmed he had a permanent nerve injury and that Oscar would likely never work again.